ThatXliner/fall-syntax/README.md

  - Make code clear
  - Still look good

-<sub>*does not prevent 100% blue light from monitor.
-DO NOT USE AS A REPLACEMENT FOR BLUE LIGHT BLOCKING GLASSES.
+<sub>*Not scientifically proven.
+I try doing this by reducing the use of the color blue within the theme.
 Coding breaks are still recommended.</sub>

 ---